locationlabs/confab/README.md

     When invoking confab tasks from *fab*, configuration directories must be provided as task arguments.

+    To specify *roles* and *environments* to customize configuration data, the fabfile can use the *autotasks*, for example:

+        from confab.api import *
+        from confab.autotasks import autogenerate_tasks

+        # load roledefs and environmentdefs from settings.py
+        load_model_from_dir('/path/to/directory')
+        # create tasks for each defined role and environment
+        autogenerate_tasks()

+    Autotasks would then allow fab to run as:

+        fab role_{role} env_{environment} <task>:arguments

  -  Confab's lower level API can be invoked using customized data loading functions, either to create new tasks or to be called directly from